Foundation Book of the Bible

-In this lesson we get a "close-up" view of the final preparations for the impending flood and physical details concerning the cause and destructive power of this cataclysmic event.
-(Genesis 7:1-24)
+In this lesson, we get a "close-up" view of the final preparations for the impending flood and physical details concerning the cause and destructive power of this cataclysmic event.

-Lesson #26 looks at two fascinating source events that explain the origins of all the different nations and languages in the wold today.
-Genesis 10:1-11:32
+Lesson #26 looks at two fascinating source events that explain the origins of all the different nations and languages in the world today.

-With the beginning of chapter 12 the book of Genesis focuses once again on one specific individual.
+With the beginning of chapter twelve, the book of Genesis focuses once again on one specific individual.
 This time the writers will detail the life of Abraham who was to become the father of the Jewish nation and how the Seed of Promise was kept alive through him.
-(Genesis 12:1-20)

 This lesson reviews the relationship between Abraham and his nephew Lot as well as the godly wisdom the family leader used to resolve a serious dispute.